koto-lang/koto.dev/website/content/docs/0.15/language/_index.md

 ## Type Checks

-Koto is a primarily a dynamically typed language, however in more complex programs you might find it beneficial to add type checks.
+Koto is a primarily a dynamically typed language, however in more complex programs you might find it beneficial to add *type checks*.

 These checks can help in catching errors earlier, and can also act as documentation for the reader.